More Constraint = More Focus.

 This process of testing, adapting and iterating requires spending money, and spending it well.
 In my experience, you should spend no more than 30%-50% of your budget to release v1 into the wild.
 The remaining 50%-70% is for iterating.
 Too many companies put 90% or more in the v1 basket and run out of capital before they can adapt their product.

-“you should spend no more than 30%-50% of your budget to release v1 into the wild.
+“You should spend no more than 30%-50% of your budget to release v1 into the wild.
 The remaining 50%-70% is for iterating.”

 You’ll benefit from a robust iterative process, so make financial room for it.
 It’s a humbling experience, but remember: Even though you wear a black mock turtleneck you’re not Steve Jobs.
 And heck, even the iPhone was the result of tech’s most effective iterative process.
 Despite the romance (and ease) of an-apple-falling-on-Newton’s-head epiphany, true genius is intentional.